-16. The 5GMSd AF acknowledges the initialisation of the content preparation process (M3u).
+11. The 5GMSd AF acknowledges the initialisation of the content preparation process (M3u).

-17. The 5GMSMu AF provides Service Access Information to the 5GMSu Client (M5u).
+12. The 5GMSMu AF provides updated Service Access Information to the 5GMSu Client (M5u).

-Then:

-18. Uplink media streaming starts from the 5GMSu Client to the 5GMSu AS (M4u).
+13. Uplink media streaming starts from the 5GMSu Client to the 5GMSu AS (M4u).

-19. Media streaming egest starts from the 5GMSu AS to the 5GMSu Application Provider (M2u).
+14. Media streaming egest starts from the 5GMSu AS to the 5GMSu Application Provider (M2u).